organikdeve/psitobar/README.md

 # psitobar
 Psi to Bar Conversion

-Calculation of bar in php.
+Calculation of pressure bar with javascript used in http://www.psitobar.net/